alan-b-lima/pl-go/README.md

 go run server/server.go [<port>]
 ```

-It's important that you run the server from the root directory, because the server expects to find the `assets` and `src` directories in the same level as the `server` directory.
+It's important that you run the server from the root directory, because the server expects to find the `client` directory in the same level as the `server` directory.
 After starting the server, you can access the presentation by opening your web browser and navigating to `http://localhost:<port>`, where `<port>` is the port you specified or `:8080` if you don't specify any port.